rap2hpoutre/eye/readme.md

 If you are running Lumen please get in contact with us `support@eyewitness.io` and we'll organise to get you beta access to the package currently under development.

+### Documentation & Support

+Please visit our help center and documentation page if you need more assistance: [http://docs.eyewitness.io](http://docs.eyewitness.io)

 ### Security Vulnerabilites

 If you discover a security vulnerability within this pacakge, please email security@eyewitness.io instead of using the issue tracker.
 All security vulnerabilities will be promptly addressed.